Status of the Irish language: History of revitalization efforts

 Following the Irish War of Independence, the first official language policy was implemented by the Irish government.
 It was based on the revitalization method pioneered by the Gaelic League which aimed to create a monolingual Irish speaking nation.
 This method largely failed to increase the number of Irish speakers due to its emphasis on teaching the Irish language while failing to encourage the use of spoken Irish.
 In response to the continuing decline of the number of Irish speakers in the Gaeltacht during the 1960s, there was a policy shift to Irish-English bilingualism.

 According to a 2012 study by John Walsh, the Official Language Act 2003 was a positive adjustment in terms of improving the quality of Irish language revitalization.
-The study argues that the official policies laid out in the Act are in line with current policies which we need.
-However, the effective implementation has been hamstrung by lack of funding and linguistic bias.
-Because of this, the number of Irish speakers has continued to decline.
+The study argues that the official policies laid out in the Act are in line with current policies which are needed.
+However, the effective implementation of the act has been hamstrung by lack of funding and linguistic bias according to this study.
+Due to this, according to Walsh, the number of Irish speakers has continued to decline.
 Only 1.8% of Irish speakers reported speaking the language at home, while 40% report some knowledge of the language.
-Despite political rhetoric from the Irish government there has been a chronic lack of funding which has harmed the effectiveness of the program.
-The study also found that private businesses prefer to meet the requirements by having undergo language training.
-Walsh argues that an emphasis on hiring native Irish speakers to train employees would be more effective and produce more fluent Irish speakers.
+Despite political rhetoric from the Irish government there has been according to many Irish-language activists a lack of funding which has harmed the effectiveness of the act.

 Law and public policy

-On 14 July 2003, the Uachtarán (president) signed the Official Languages Act 2003 into law.
-This was the first time the provision of state services through Irish had the support of law.
-The office of An Coimisinéir Teanga (The Language Commissioner) was established under the Official Languages Act as an independent statutory office operating as an ombudsman's service and as a compliance agency.
+On 14 July 2003, the Official Languages Act 2003 was enacted, giving the provision of state services through Irish the support of law.
+The office of An Coimisinéir Teanga (the Language Commissioner) was established under the Official Languages Act as an independent statutory office operating as an ombudsman's service and as a compliance agency.

 In 2006 the government announced a 20-year strategy to help Ireland become a more bilingual country which was launched on 20 December 2010.
 This involves a 13-point plan and encouraging the use of language in all aspects of life.
-It aims to strengthen the language in both the Gaeltacht and the Galltacht (see 20-Year Strategy for the Irish Language 2010-2030).
+It aims to strengthen the language in both the Gaeltacht and the Galltacht.